bitpay/bitcore/README.md

 bitcore2
 ========

-Bitcore 2 is a rewrite of bitcore to satisfy several goals:
+Bitcore 2 is a rewrite of bitcore.
+It is alpha quality.
+It will ultimately be merged into upstream bitcore.

+Our goals:

 1) Support ease-of-use by being internally consistent.
 It should not be necessary to read the source code of a class or function to know how to use it.